ks72/github-perso-phidata/instructions.md

 - **Video Creation Agent**: Develop video content.

 ### 3. Tool Capabilities
-#### Query Pre-processor Tool
-- **Goal**: Parse queries into key components (focus, context, objective, scope).
-- **Instructions**:
-  - Retrieve the current date.
-  - Extract:
-    - Focus: Identify products, industries, or topics.
-    - Context: Extract geographic or temporal details.
-    - Objective: Classify intent (e.g., trends, predictions).
-    - Scope: Define key areas of the objective to identify
-  - Prompt users for clarification if key elements are missing:
-    - Example:
-      - Input: "Sofas in France."
-      - Response: "Would you like to focus on trends, market evolutions, or predictions?"
-  - Default to global context, trend scope and the current year if missing.

-#### Query Transformer Tool
-- **Goal**: Format parsed queries into trend research-focused templates.
-- **Instructions**:
-  - Map extracted components into structured templates:
-    - Template: `[Objective] + [Focus] + [Context] + [Scope]`
-    - Example: "Recent  aesthetic trends in modular furniture in France."
-  - Ensure specificity and clarity, and use the query's chosen language.

-#### Query Expander Tool
-- **Goal**: Enrich queries with synonyms and context.
-- **Instructions**:
-  - Add synonyms using domain-specific ontologies or WordNet:
-    - Example: "AI" → "Artificial Intelligence" OR "Machine Learning."
-  - Include broader or related terms to cover adjacent topics:
-    - Example: "Sofas" → "Sofas OR couches OR seating."
-  - Add default context if unspecified:
-    - Input: "Furniture market."
-    - Expanded: "Recent trends in the furniture market globally in 2024."

-#### Output Validator Tool
-- **Goal**: Ensure queries are ready for search execution.
-- **Instructions**:
-  - Verify queries contain:
-    - Clearly defined focus, objective, and context.
-    - Proper formatting for semantic and keyword-based searches.

-#### Query Guardrail Tool
-- **Goal**: Align user queries with the platform's research focus.
-- **Instructions**:
-  - **Analyze Query**:
-    - Classify the query as research-related or not using the LLM.
-    - Determine if it is vague, off-topic, or on-scope.
-  - **Enforce Research Scope**:
-    - For off-scope queries, reframe them into research-oriented alternatives:
-      - Example:
-        - Input: "How to assemble a sofa?"
-        - Response: "This query is outside the research scope.
-Did you mean 'recent trends in sofa design'?"
-  - **Handle Non-Research Queries**:
-    - Inform users about scope limitations and suggest rephrasing.
-    - Example:
-      - Input: "Where can I buy a sofa?"
-      - Response: "This platform focuses on market research.
-Please rephrase your query to explore sofa market trends or design predictions."
-  - **Address Vague Queries**:
-    - Prompt users for clarification:
-      - Example:
-        - Input: "Tech trends."
-        - Response: "What specific technology or market are you interested in?
-For example, AI, IoT, or 5G."
-  - **User Feedback Loop**:
-    - Allow users to refine their queries interactively based on LLM suggestions.
-    - Example:
-      - Input: "Furniture."
-      - Interaction: "Would you like to explore furniture market trends, designs, or materials?"
-  - **Forward Validated Query**:
-    - Pass refined and validated queries to the next agent for processing.

 #### DuckDuckGo search tool
 - **Goal**: Performs DuckDuckGo searches and returns and store results
 - **Instructions**: